Bad Cavalry Apologetics - Part 4: Satan is called god of this world

 Conclusion - Therefore, the Protestant biblical interpretation contains contradictions

-The argument's validity hinges entirely on the meaning of "god" in different biblical contexts.
+The validity hinges entirely on the meaning of "god" in different biblical contexts.
 In Hebrew (elohim) and Greek (theos), these terms function similarly to the English word "star."
 Just as "star" can refer to a celestial body, a celebrity, or an outstanding performer, these biblical terms carry different meanings in different contexts.

 Response: Identifying the Fatal Flaw

-Ironically, in Anderson's attempt to critique Protestant methodology actually demonstrates its importance.
+Ironically, in this attempt to critique Protestant methodology actually demonstrates its importance.
 His argument shows precisely why careful attention to context and meaning remains crucial for proper biblical understanding.
 It's akin to deliberately writing an ungrammatical sentence to argue against grammar rules - the error proves the necessity of the rules rather than undermining them.